Billing Procedures

 Outside scholarship checks from corporations, private parties, or foundations should be sent directly to the Office of Financial Aid and Student Employment, P. O. Box 752, Ithaca NY 14851-0752.
 Financial Aid staff will deposit all checks and credit them to student’s bursar accounts.

-If financial aid credits from grants, loans, or scholarships result in an overpayment to the bursar account, a refund check is direct-deposited to the student’s bank account.
+If financial aid credits from grants, loans, or scholarships result in an overpayment to the bursar account, a refund may be direct deposited to the student’s bank account.

-If your e-bill has "pending credits" (pending financial aid) showing for the fall and spring term, these pending credit will be removed from the e-bill in October (for fall) and April (for spring).
+If your e-bill has "pending credits" (pending financial aid) showing for the fall and spring term, these pending credits may be removed from the e-bill in October (for fall) and April (for spring).
 After this happens, please contact the undergraduate Office of Financial Aid at (607) 255-5145 to find out why the aid has not been posted to your bursar account.

 Graduate Students